totalnoMartina/black-moon-designs/README.md

 * [Deployment](#deployment)
 * [Credits](#credits)

-# Project Overview
+# Project Purpose - Overview

 A website that promotes handmade macrame items for sale, made by a inspiring polish girl Marika from Poland

 # User Experience Design

-Color pallete is chosen by the macrame creator, boho, earthy notes in colours
+Color palette is chosen by the macrame creator, boho, earthy notes in colours. image of the palette

 # Credits